ThorAsgardDev/dragon-radar-esp32/README.md

    ![](./doc/assets/upload-button.png)

-1. Press the ESP32 Reset button.
+1. Once the upload is finished, press the ESP32 Reset button.